CORS

-Critical information about Cross-Origin Resource Sharing (CORS) and how it affects your applications running in browser contexts.
+Critical information about Cross-Origin Resource Sharing (CORS) and how it affects applications running in browser contexts.

-Critical information about Cross-Origin Resource Sharing (CORS) and how it affects your applications.
+Critical information about Cross-Origin Resource Sharing (CORS) and how it affects TelemetryOS applications.

 What is CORS?

-CORS (Cross-Origin Resource Sharing) is a browser security mechanism that controls which websites can make requests to your application or API.
+CORS (Cross-Origin Resource Sharing) is a browser security mechanism that controls which websites can make requests to an application or API.

 The Problem